 The Lazy Girl’s Guide To Lightroom by Beth Bryan

 I actually learned how to use Lightroom directly from Beth at Haven Conference (more on that later) a few years ago… It has completely changed my whole editing process – for the better, I might add.
 If you aren’t already editing photos in Lightroom, I can’t recommend this any more highly!

 Let me know if you have any questions!
 To see my other blogging resources, visit here.
 And be sure to pin this for future reference as I am always adding and improving on this list!

 Want better images?

-Subscribe to get Rachel's two favorite Lightroom presets and useful photography resources for FREE!
+Subscribe to get emails with Rachel's useful photography tips and resources including her two favorite Lightroom presets for FREE!